AaltoSciComp/scicomp-docs/tech/sphinx-docs.rst

 Testable docs
 ~~~~~~~~~~~~~

-- Our dream would be to make examples in a testable form, where
+- Our dream would be to make examples in a testable form, where one
+  can automatically run them all and find errors.
 - For example, this `python-openmp example
   <https://github.com/AaltoSciComp/scicomp-docs/tree/master/triton/examples/python/python_openmp>`__
   includes everything needed to submit and run the file.